-- 96.1 The purpose of a Simple Caution as an alternative to prosecution is to: - a) deal quickly and efficiently with less serious offences; - b) divert less serious offences away from the Courts; and - c) reduce the likelihood of repeat offences. - 96.2 In the interests of natural justice, the following criteria must be met before a Simple Caution is administered: - a) there must be sufficient evidence of guilt to give a realistic prospect of a conviction: - b) the offender must admit the offence; and - c) the offender must understand the significance of the caution and give informed consent to be cautioned. - 96.3 Where a person declines the offer of a Simple Caution, it will be necessary to consider taking alternative enforcement action.
+- 95.1 The purpose of a Simple Caution as an alternative to prosecution is to: - a) deal quickly and efficiently with less serious offences; - b) divert less serious offences away from the Courts; and - c) reduce the likelihood of repeat offences. - 95.2 In the interests of natural justice, the following criteria must be met before a Simple Caution is administered: - a) there must be sufficient evidence of guilt to give a realistic prospect of a conviction; - b) the offender must admit the offence; and - c) the offender must understand the significance of the caution and give informed consent to be cautioned. - 95.3 Where a person declines the offer of a Simple Caution, it will be necessary to consider taking alternative enforcement action.
 This would ordinarily mean prosecution, this is not inevitable.

-97. Smoking Offences under the Health Act 2006
+96. Smoking Offences under the Health Act 2006

-- 97.1 Where the option is available to administer a Fixed Penalty Notice (FPN), the Environmental Health Manager (Licensing) may determine that an FPN is an appropriate alternative to prosecution for the same reasons as detailed above. - 97.2 In accordance with the Council's Corporate Prosecution Policy, the following criteria must be met before a FPN is issued: - a) there must be sufficient evidence to secure a conviction and public interest test must be satisfied: - b) the offender must admit the offence; and - c) the offender must understand the significance of the FPN and give informed consent that they accept the FPN. - 97.3 Where a person declines the offer of FPN, it will be necessary to consider taking alternative enforcement action.
+- 96.1 Where the option is available to administer a Fixed Penalty Notice (FPN), the Business Compliance Manager may determine that an FPN is an appropriate alternative to prosecution for the same reasons as detailed above. - 96.2 In accordance with the Council's Corporate Prosecution Policy, the following criteria must be met before a FPN is issued: - a) there must be sufficient evidence to secure a conviction and public interest test must be satisfied; - b) the offender must admit the offence; and - c) the offender must understand the significance of the FPN and give informed consent that they accept the FPN. - 96.3 Where a person declines the offer of FPN, it will be necessary to consider taking alternative enforcement action.
 This would ordinarily mean prosecution, this is not inevitable.

-98. Complaints against Drivers
+97. Complaints against Drivers

-- 98.1 Complaints against hackney carriage and private hire drivers are relatively low in the District, however, all complaints will be fully investigated.
-This will usually involve taking statements from the complainant, driver and any witnesses. - 98.2 The investigating officer will consider all evidence and mitigating circumstances arising from the investigation.
-The investigating officer will reach a decision in accordance with the Convictions Policy, this can be found at Appendix B. The investigating officer may refer any matter to the Environmental Health Manager (Licensing), for further evaluation or a final decision on the investigation. - 98.3 The complainant will be told in writing of the outcome of any complaint. - 98.4 We consider it is necessary to retain complaints on file as long as a licence holder remains licensed and for seven years after the licence lapses.
+- 97.1 Complaints against hackney carriage and private hire drivers are relatively low in the St Albans District, however, all complaints will be fully investigated.
+This will usually involve taking statements from the complainant, driver and any witnesses. - 97.2 The investigating officer will consider all evidence and mitigating circumstances arising from the investigation, before making a recommendation to a senior officer.
+The senior officer will reach a decision in accordance with the Convictions Policy, this can be found at Appendix B. For the purposes of this paragraph, a senior officer is the investigating officer's immediate supervisor or line manager. - 97.3 The complainant will be told in writing of the outcome of any complaint. - 97.4 We consider it is necessary to retain complaints on file as long as a licence holder remains licensed and for seven years after the licence lapses.
 This is in compliance with the GDPR data protection principles and the Council's disposal schedule.

-99. Prosecution
+98. Prosecution

-- 99.1 The decision to prosecute is significant as it may impact on the licence holder's future employability. - 99.2 A decision on whether to prosecute will be made by the Environmental Health Manager (Licensing) and referred to the Solicitor to the Council.
+- 98.1 The decision to prosecute is significant as it may impact on the licence holder's future employability. - 98.2 A decision on whether to prosecute will be made by the Business Compliance Manager and referred to the Solicitor to the Council.
 It will be made in accordance with our Corporate Prosecution Policy.
 It will always focus on the public interest.

-100. Appeals
+99. Appeals